nickmvincent/surprise_sandbox/dev_logs/file_notes.md

 full02 - this has standards calculation for all KNNBaseline full experiment (no genre_strict though)

+IMPORTANT:
+state standards are not in the misc_standards folder right now. populating misc_standards is still manual right now, so need to do this manually for the "final final" run

 TODO:
 standards for sample experiments, just to check. re-reun 11-20 (had issues w/ tail metrics) standards for 0.5 userfrac experiments indices 11-20 (1-10 are done and included)

+MovieMean values for organized boycotts?